Skip to contents

 <gap>{solution: [1.4], tolerance: 10.0, tolerance_type: relative, points: 5.0, response_identifier: mean_value, include_lower_bound: yes, include_upper_bound: yes, expected_length: 10.0, placeholder: put mean value here, type: numeric}</gap>

-As you can see, we just use yaml in the end, but for most users it is more convenient to have a specific R function instead.
+As you can see, YAML is ultimately used, but for most users, it is more convenient to have a dedicated R function instead.
+Let us now look at the argument list of gap_numeric:

 solution